russell-archer/SwiftUI-ImageAPIDemo/README.md

 # SwiftUI-ImageAPIDemo
-Using SwiftUI to consume REST API with image data
+## Using SwiftUI and Combine to consume REST API image data
+**(Updated for Xcode 11 Beta 5)**

 ![](./readme-assets/final01.png)

-In this simple SwiftUI demo we create a simple iOS app that requests image data from Pixabay (https://pixabay.com) using its free REST-based API that returns JSON data.
+In this SwiftUI and Combine demo I create a simple iOS app that requests image data from Pixabay (https://pixabay.com) using its free REST-based API that returns JSON data.
+**SwiftUI** is used to create the UI and the new **Combine** framework is used to asynchronously request and decode JSON image data.

+The source shows the completed final version of the app.
+The text below provides details on how the app was created.

 ___

 ## Get a free Pixabay account
 First, register for an account at https://pixabay.com/en/accounts/register/